josegomez/epicor-classic-customization-helper/README.md

 - Uploading: Allows you to upload modified Classic Customization files back to the Epicor server.

 ## Requirements:
-You must download a helper library that is compatible with your version of Epicor:
+You must download a helper library that is compatible with your version of Epicor and extract it into your Client folder:

 [10.1.500.X](https://github.com/josegomez/Epicor_Editor_Helper_Library_Binaries/raw/master/CustomizationHelper.10.1.500.X.zip)
 [10.1.600.X](https://github.com/josegomez/Epicor_Editor_Helper_Library_Binaries/raw/master/CustomizationHelper.10.1.600.X.zip)